associationforsoftwaretesting/whose/content/en/docs/management/developing-a-test-strategy.md

 -   You have to learn pros and cons (limitations) of each test methodology: being it test automation, exploratory testing, testing in production, unit testing/TDD, etc.

--   You have to learn pros and cons (limitations) of various test tools for short term and long term goals, and be brave enough to switch to another method, if the tool doesn\'t fulfill your project goals.
+-   You have to learn pros and cons (limitations) of various test tools for short term and long term goals, and be brave enough to switch to another method, if the tool doesn't fulfill your project goals.

 -   You need to revisit your strategy often, as the project context changes continuously and unpredictably.